bridgecrew-perf7/LDOS--Deployment/04 LDOS/ldos.md

 ```
 Note: Run install_license.sh with the install switch and the location and name of your .lic file as a parameter.
 You can specify multiple .lic files separated by spaces.
 Be sure to use backslashes (\) to escape any spaces in the path or file name.
 ``repeat the previous step for all required licenses:``

----

-<em>Lumada Data Integration Licenses</em>
-The LDOS package doesn’t contain licenses.
-Please contact Customer Success or Product Management on how to get a license.
-The Data Transformation Editor and Dataflow Engine require a Pentaho EE license to run.

 To ensure that the Pentaho Server uses the same location to store and retrieve your Pentaho licenses, you must create a PENTAHO_INSTALLED_LICENSE_PATH system environment variable.
 It does not matter what location you choose; however, the location needs to be available to the user account(s) that run the Pentaho Server.